MorganThrockmorton/Spring-Symposium/README.md

-# Spring-Symposium
-Files Relating to Spring Research Symposium.
-Included is the summary submitted to Sac State Research Symposium and 33rd Annual CSU Research Competition.

 # Coloring the Integers: Pseudo Progressions and Ramsey Theory

+Attached are files relating to my paper submission for the Spring Research Symposium and the CSU Statewide Research Competition.
+This 5-page paper gives an introduction to the research question studied by our research group and briefly describes the methods we used to solve the problem.